neonmoe/dragons-dungeon/README.md

 cargo build --release
 ```

+#### Windows note
+The DLLs and .libs are bundled in the `lib/windows` directory.
+The
+appropriate DLL will be copied into `target/release` when building.

 ### Statically linked
 If you want to build SDL2 inside your executable, to avoid having to
 mess about with dependencies or such, enable the `static-link`